 - Creating new environments is as straight-forward as duplicating directory structures.

 - Having everything declared in the GitOps repo means everyone can agree to the source of truth for every version of every app.

 See How Rollbacks Work

 Our CI pipelines originate in your privately hosted GitHub Actions Runner with a workflow being submitted to Argo Workflows.
 The workflows will publish your container with a pre-release Helm chart.

 The pipelines then continue with promotion of the release through the preprod environments.

 Once the release is ready, the release chart is published and delivered to production, and the application chart's version will be prepared for the next release.

-The integration that we've established between GitLab and Argo Workflows will surface your powerful Argo Workflows engine directly in GitLab's native CI, so that your developers have all of the workflow execution information available directly associated with their commit in their application repository.
+The integration that we've established between GitHub and Argo Workflows will surface your powerful Argo Workflows engine directly in GitHub Actions, so that your developers have all of the workflow execution information available, directly associated with their commit in their application repository.

 Our implementation includes GitOps patterns for numerous source types including:

 - Helm Charts